halbs13/Dynamics-NAV-Payroll/au-payroll-report-superannuation.md

-# 5.2.5	Superannuation Report
+# 	Superannuation Report

 The Superannuation Report is used to identify the contributions for the reporting period you nominate.

 To access the Superannuation Report,

-Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report
+*Departments/Payroll/EOM Processing/Superannuation Processing/Superannuation Report*

 |Field	|Comments|
 |Payroll No.	|Select the Payroll No. from the “ArrowDown”.|